Global and fine approximation of convex functions: Introduction and main results

 \begin{corollary} Let $U\subseteq\R^d$ be open and convex.
 For every convex function $f: U\to\R$ and every $\varepsilon>0$ there exists a $C^\infty$ convex function $g:U\to\R$ such that $f-\varepsilon \leq g\leq f$.
 Moreover $g$ can be taken so as to preserve local Lipschitz constants of $f$ (meaning $\textrm{Lip}(g_{|_B})\leq \textrm{Lip}(f_{|_{(1+\varepsilon)B}})$ for every ball $B\subset U$).
 And if $f$ is strictly (or strongly) convex, so can $g$ be chosen. \end{corollary}

 \begin{corollary} Let $M$ be a Cartan-Hadamard Riemannian manifold (not necessarily finite dimensional), and $U\subseteq M$ be open and convex.
 For every convex function $f: U\to\R$ which is bounded on bounded subsets $B$ of $U$ with $\textrm{dist}(B, \partial U)>0$, and for every $\varepsilon>0$ there exists a $C^1$ convex function $g:U\to\R$ such that $f-\varepsilon \leq g\leq f$.
 Moreover $g$ can be chosen so as to preserve the set of minimizers and the local Lipschitz constants of $f$.
-And, if $f$ is strictly convex, so can $g$ be taken. \end{corollary}
+And, if $f$ is strictly convex and $M$ is finite dimensional, $g$ can be taken to be strictly convex as well. \end{corollary}

 One should expect that the above corollary is not optimal (in that approximation by $C^{\infty}$ convex functions should be possible).